 Final Trial when Issues are Still Contested in a Divorce

 If mediation was unsuccessful, you now must convince the court to decide your way on contested issues such as property division, child custody, child support, and visitation schedules.

 The final hearing is attended by both parties.
 You must also bring any evidence and witnesses.
 Remember, the court will not consider evidence or witnesses that the other side did not receive advance notice of.

 The judge will listen to both sides.
 Typically the petitioner goes first.
-The petitioner calls each witness and direct examines them.
+The petitioner calls each witness and directly examines them.
 This consists of a series of questions.
-The other party, the respondent, gets to cross examine each witness after the petitioner’s questions.
+The other party, the respondent, gets to cross-examine each witness after the petitioner’s questions.
 When the petitioner is done the respondent gets to go through the same process.

 When the respondent is done the parties give closing statements.
 The judge will consider all facts and evidence presented at the hearing.
 The judge may also consider the demeanor of the witnesses.
 Put simply, demeanor consists of facial expressions and mannerisms that may suggest honesty or dishonesty.
 Also, the judge may consider anything that has a direct impact on the issues at hand.